-Before you take XOFLUZA, tell your healthcare provider about all of your medical conditions, including if you:
+- Tell your healthcare provider about all of your medical conditions, including if you are:

-- are pregnant or plan to become pregnant.
-It is not known if XOFLUZA can harm your unborn baby
+- Pregnant or plan to become pregnant.
+It is not known if XOFLUZA can harm your unborn baby.

-- are breastfeeding or plan to breastfeed.
-It is not known if XOFLUZA passes into your breast milk
+- Breastfeeding or plan to breastfeed.
+It is not known if XOFLUZA passes into your breast milk.

-XOFLUZA is not effective in treating infections other than influenza.
+XOFLUZA is not effective in treating or preventing infections other than influenza.
 Other kinds of infections can have symptoms like those of the flu or occur along with flu and may need different kinds of treatment.
+XOFLUZA does not prevent bacterial infections that may happen with the flu.
 Tell your healthcare provider if you feel worse or develop new symptoms during or after treatment with XOFLUZA or if your flu symptoms do not start to get better.